habitat-sh/habitat/www/source/blog/2017-10-09-node-scaffolding-habitat.html.md

 ## Uploading to Builder

-Let's now use the Habitat builder service to set up automatic builds and rebuilds of our application.
+Let's now use the Chef Habitat builder service to set up automatic builds and rebuilds of our application.

 First, upload the code up to [Github](https://github.com/).
 For information about this, check out the [Creating a repository on Github guide](https://help.github.com/articles/creating-a-repository-on-github/).

-Once it's up on Github, log into [Habitat Builder](https://bldr.habitat.sh/#/sign-in), and set up an origin if you have not done so already.
+Once it's up on Github, log into [Chef Habitat Builder](https://bldr.habitat.sh/#/sign-in), and set up an origin if you have not done so already.

 Navigate to the view page for this origin by clicking "My Origins", and then the link to the origin you want this package to be stored under.

 ### Connecting your Github repo to Builder

-First, you will need to install the [Habitat Builder App](https://github.com/apps/habitat-builder) on your Github repo.
+First, you will need to install the [Chef Habitat Builder App](https://github.com/apps/habitat-builder) on your Github repo.

 ![](media/2017-10-09-node-scaffolding-builder/blog_image_1.png)